Is Musk’s ‘free speech’ push for Twitter repeating history? - NewsBreak

 Kirsten Martin, a professor of technology ethics at the University of Notre Dame, said Twitter has consistently worked at being a “responsible” social media company through its moderation system, its hires in the area of machine learning ethics and in whom they allow to do research on the platform.
 The fact that Musk wants to change that, she added, suggests that he’s focused on “irresponsible social media.”

 Twitter declined to comment for this story.
-A representative for Musk did not immediately respond to a message for comment.Widow: Slain Microsoft exec’s killing wasn’t random
+A representative for Musk did not immediately respond to a message for comment.Will Elon Musk bring Twitter to Texas?
+Some hope so

 New social media apps targeted at conservatives, including Trump’s Truth Social, haven’t come remotely close to matching the success of Facebook or Twitter.
 That’s partly because Republican politicians, politicians and causes already draw large audiences on existing, and much better established, platforms.